PotcFdk/SteamDiscoveryQueueAutoSkipper/README.md

 - Finally, free daily stickers are also auto-claimed when they are detected.

 ## Sale
-The script is optimized for the Steam Winter Sale 2022.
+The script is optimized for the Steam Summer Sale 2023.
 Support for some of the functionality, including automation of multiple queues (only one this year), along with other features, might not work with future sales.
 The script will be updated in such a case.

 ## Installation
 1. Install [Violentmonkey](https://violentmonkey.github.io/get-it/) or another userscript addon such as Tampermonkey for your browser.